ouspg/CompSec-return-templates/README.md

  * We can link correct person to correct repository (= We know, who has actually edited this repository)

- * There are people, who might make only lecture tasks/diary or mixing both (labs today, lecture tasks next week).
+ * There are people, who might make only lecture questionnaire or mixing both (labs today, lecture tasks next week).
 This way we know, if everybody has done something.

  All of the labs are available immediately.
 If you want, you can do them all at once or in some mixed sections.

+ If you want to make ChipWhisperer lab beforehand (and it is recommended), *you can borrow the device, but it must be returned before actual lab.
+We need devices there.* Afterwards, devices can be borrowed again.

  Just take care that you have returned link before deadline, and corresponding lab of deadline has been completed here.